amberlight303/blog/README.md

 ```
 docker-compose -f docker-compose.yml up -d
 ```
-When the system starts, it takes requests on default port `9080`.
+When the system starts, it takes requests on the default port `9080`.
 Predefined user with the role `ADMIN` has username `someTestUser@gmail.com` and password `password`.

 ### A few screenshots: